MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-Chile-conf-electronic-invoice.md

 8. Go to **Accounts receivable** > **Customers** > **All customers**.

    1. On the Action Pane, in the **General** group, select **Business classification**.
-   2. Create a new record to add the business classification declared in the fiscal records to each customer created.
+   2. Create a new record to add the business classification declared in the fiscal records to each customer record.

 9. Go to **Organization administration** > **Setup** > **LATAM** > **Document class** to configure the fiscal documents required infomration.